 3 signs of low emotional intelligence in the workplace

-Having a team of people with a good level of emotional intelligence is essential for fostering a strong culture and encouraging morale.
-So what do you do if the culture is jeopardised by workers with low emotional intelligence?
-Keep reading on to find out everything you need to know about signs of emotional intelligence in the workplace and what to do about it.
+So what do you do if results are jeopardised by workers with low emotional intelligence?
+Keep reading on to learn three key signs of emotional intelligence in the workplace and what you can do about it.

-You may be thinking about your employees and what their emotional intelligence looks like.
-While it may not seem important, having employees with low emotional intelligence can slowly grate on other employees and processes, thus creating barriers to the overall success of your company.
+You may be thinking about your employees and how they demonstrate emotional intelligence – or not.
+While it may not seem extremely important, having employees with low emotional intelligence can slowly grate on other employees and degrade processes, thus creating barriers to the overall success of your company.

 The following are tell-tale signs that an employee of yours may have low emotional intelligence: